vbousquet/libgdx-jbullet/README.md

 - likely far slower than the native port.

 A side benefit of this library is that it is full java so you don't have to go through the native memory management.

-You can see it in action in [this published game](https://play.google.com/store/apps/details?id=org.softmotion.fpack.lite).

 ## Changes from the original port by Jezek2